-- Earn a 1% cash back reward on all other purchases
+- Earn 1% Cash Back Rewards* on all other eligible purchases

 - Up to $1,000 credit limit subject to credit approval

-† Your credit score will be available in your online account 60 days after your account is opened.
-(Registration required) The free VantageScore 3.0 credit score provided by Equifax is for educational purposes only and may not be used by The Bank of Missouri (the issuer of this card) or other creditors to make credit decisions.
+† Your credit score will be available in your online account starting 60 days after your account is opened.
+(Registration required.)
+The free VantageScore 4.0 credit score provided by TransUnion® is for educational purposes only.
+This score may not be used by The Bank of Missouri (the issuer of this card) or other creditors to make credit decisions.